Blake Lothian

 Blake D. Lothian (born July 26, 2002) is an American professional stock car racing driver.
-He last competed full-time in the ARCA Menards Series West, driving the No. 51 Chevrolet SS for Strike Mamba Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for Reaume Brothers Racing.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 35 Toyota GR Supra for Joey Gase Motorsports with Scott Osteen.
+He has previously competed in the NASCAR Craftsman Truck Series and the ARCA Menards Series West.

 Racing career

-Short track racing
+Early career

 Lothian would get his start in racing at the age of five, racing go-karts.

-From 2014 to 2017, he raced in the F1 Boston Series, eventually winning the championship in 2017.
+From 2014 to 2017, Lothian raced in the F1 Boston Series, eventually winning the championship in 2017.
 In the same year, he would also win the Summer 2017 New Hampshire Karting Association Series Championship.

-In 2019, he would spend the majority of races driving for Rev Racing, driving legend cars.
+In 2019, Lothian would spend the majority of races driving for Rev Racing, driving legend cars.